ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-03-hls-testing-using-jmeter-and-locust.md

 ![](https://issart.com/blog/wp-content/uploads/2019/05/word-image-2.png)

 More about this approach you can find in [this](https://www.blazemeter.com/blog/monitoring-ux-metrics-in-hls-load-testing-in-jmeter) article.
 However, we provide following script.
-In this script we use “[jp@gc – Dummy Sampler](https://jmeter-plugins.org/wiki/DummySampler/)” and “[jp@gc – Page Data Extractor](https://jmeter-plugins.org/wiki/PageDataExtractor/)” to obtain graphs of changes in all UX metrics over time.
-Also, for both approaches, you should add “Simple Data Writer” to collect statistics and build KPI graphs then.
+In this script we use "[jp@gc – Dummy Sampler](https://jmeter-plugins.org/wiki/DummySampler/)" and "[jp@gc – Page Data Extractor](https://jmeter-plugins.org/wiki/PageDataExtractor/)" to obtain graphs of changes in all UX metrics over time.
+Also, for both approaches, you should add "Simple Data Writer" to collect statistics and build KPI graphs then.
 This script (with listeners) can be downloaded [here](https://gitlab.com/mbabilo/hlswithjmeterandlocust/blob/master/HLS.jmx).

 [Locust](https://locust.io/) is an easy-to-use, distributed, load testing tool.
 It is intended to test web or other applications.
 Behavior of each test user is defined by you and the process is monitored from a web UI in real-time.
 This will help you identify bottlenecks in your code before letting real users in.
 However, there is a certain problem related to launch and monitoring Locust scripts, but we'll elaborate it at the end of the article.
 So, we have a tool that executes scripts written in Python.
 Let's look at the implementation of HLS testing with tracking user experience metrics and collecting simple KPI (all as in the previous example).